pocomane/brewed-in-the-apocalypse/bita.md

 TODO : add the page reference when referring to a move so that the move description can be quickly found ???

+To conclude with the obvious things: the moves did not regulate all the discussion.
+If someone want to speak of something outside the giction, and it do not annoy anyone at the table, ey can just do it.
+Also if ey want to give suggestion on how the fiction should go, ey can do it without having a move to explicitly allowing it.
+Also some information about the fiction the may be releved (probably by the scenarist) during this non-regulated discussion.
+But all of this should be considered to be hypotetical.
+Future move can make something else happen or may reveal that such information were false.

 # Hosting the game

 The scenarist have a crucial role in the creation of the story, so ey